 Were the client golf outings (not nearly as much fun as people think they are) offset with kid mini-golf outings?

 Was the company outing to the resort offset with the family outing to the dude ranch (FYI – that is just a made up example as I would never go to a dude ranch)?

 Did I put the iPhone down (also made up – I use a BlackBerry) and pick up the Playstation controller?

 If I can look myself in the mirror on these, then…I’m good.

 The other concept is to Pick Three.
 I once counseled a co-worker as follows: You are trying to be a world-class husband, a world-class father, a top-shelf executive, a scratch golfer, and be in tri-athlete level shape.
 There is a great saying – the sure way of pissing everyone off is by trying to make everyone happy.
 Life is the same.
 The sure way of being mediocre at all things is by trying to be great at all things.
 So, I said to him, “Pick Three!
 Pick the three things you want to be great at.
 All the others you will have to accept some lower level of performance / achievement, with some flashes of brilliance.
 I suggest you pick the first two and, since you work for me, I would also suggest you pick the third!”

 I did the same thing.
-I picked the first three (See my post from December 13th, 2016 – it is in the trying).
+I picked the first three.
 I don’t believe that I am world class.
 I try to be.
 I accept that I will be an average golfer (a birdie every now and then), an average woodworker (no wobbles, all fingers), and in decent shape.